naimisha30/stanAI/README.md

-STAN – Emotion-Aware Conversational Chatbot Backend
+STAN – Conversational Chatbot Backend

+This project is a backend chatbot application developed as part of a company assignment.
+The objective of this project is to demonstrate backend development skills, AI integration, and clean system design.

+The chatbot is named Stan and is designed to behave like a friendly, emotionally aware conversational companion rather than a typical robotic chatbot.

 Project Overview
-This project is a backend conversational chatbot named STAN, developed using FastAPI and integrated with Google Gemini LLM.
-The goal of the project is to demonstrate how a modern chatbot system can be built with clean backend architecture, prompt engineering, basic long-term memory, emotion-aware interaction, and graceful error handling.
-The focus of this assignment is not on UI or deployment, but on backend design, AI integration, and system reliability, which are important in real-world applications.

-Problem Statement
-Traditional chatbots often respond in a robotic way, forget previous user information, or fail completely when an external AI service is unavailable.
-This project aims to solve these issues by:
-Creating a chatbot that can converse naturally Remember basic user-provided information spond empathetically to emotions
-Continue working even when the AI API quota is exhausted System Architecture
-The system is designed in a modular and simple architecture with the following components:
-FastAPI Backend
-Handles HTTP requests and responses using REST APIs.
-Prompt System
-Defines the chatbot’s personality, tone, safety rules, and behavior.
-Memory Module
-Stores lightweight user memory such as name and conversation context.
-LLM Integration (Gemini)
-Generates intelligent responses when the API is available.
-Fallback Logic
-Ensures the chatbot responds meaningfully even if the AI API fails.
-File Structure Explanation

-main.py
-This is the core file of the project.
-It defines:
-The /chat API endpoint
-Request validation using Pydantic
-Memory extraction logic
-Prompt construction
-Gemini API call
-Emotion-based fallback responses

-prompts.py
-Contains the system prompt that defines:
-Chatbot identity (Stan)
-Personality and tone
-Safety and honesty rules
-Memory usage behavior
-This ensures consistent, human-like responses across all interactions.

-memory.py
-Manages simple in-memory storage for:
-User profile information (example: name)
-Conversation context
-Only information explicitly shared by the user is stored to avoid hallucination and privacy issues.

-.env.example
-Shows how environment variables are configured without exposing sensitive API keys.
-Chat Flow Explanation
-The user sends a message to the /chat endpoint.
-The backend checks if the message contains memory-related information (e.g., “my name is…”).
-If found, the information is stored in memory.
-Stored memory is injected into the prompt for personalization.
-The prompt is sent to the Gemini LLM to generate a response.
-If the LLM API fails (quota or error), the system switches to a smart fallback mechanism.

-Emotion Handling Design
-To improve interaction quality, the chatbot includes basic emotion detection when the AI API is unavailab The system prioritizes emotions over greetings, for example:
-“hello i am sad” → empathetic response
-“i am stressed about exams” → supportive response
-“i am happy today” → positive reinforcement

-This approach is:
-Lightweight
-Explainable
-Reliable for a student-level system

-Error Handling & Reliability
-All calls to the Gemini API are wrapped in a try-except block.
-If the API quota is exceeded or an error occurs:
-The backend does not crash
-A meaningful response is still returned
-The user experience remains smooth
-This demonstrates graceful degradation, which is a real-world backend best practice.
-Security Considerations
-API keys are stored using environment variables
-.env files are excluded from version control
-A .env.example file is provided for configuration guidance This ensures secure handling of sensitive credentials.

-Limitations
-Memory is stored in-memory and resets on server restart No frontend UI is implemented
-No database integration (intentional for simplicity) These limitations were chosen deliberately to keep the project focused, clean, and easy to evaluate.

-Future Enhancements
-The system can be extended by:
-Adding a database for persistent memory
-Implementing user authentication
-Adding a frontend interface
-Enhancing emotion detection with ML models
+The application is built using FastAPI and integrates with Google Gemini to generate responses.
+It exposes a REST API that allows users to send messages and receive replies from the chatbot.

+The focus of this project is on:

+Backend architecture

+Prompt engineering

+AI integration

+Error handling and reliability

+No frontend interface is included, as the goal is to showcase backend functionality.

+Features

+FastAPI-based REST API

+Google Gemini integration for AI-generated responses

+System prompt to control chatbot personality and safety behavior

+Lightweight user memory (for example, remembering a user’s name)

+Emotion-aware fallback responses when the AI service is unavailable

+Secure handling of sensitive information using environment variables

+Clean and modular project structure

+How the Chatbot Works

+The chatbot exposes a single main endpoint:

+POST /chat

+Each request contains:

+user_id – used to identify the user and maintain memory

+message – the user’s input message

+For every request, the backend:

+Reads the user message

+Retrieves any stored user memory

+Builds a prompt using a fixed system prompt and memory context

+Sends the prompt to Gemini to generate a response

+If the Gemini API is unavailable or quota is exceeded, the system falls back to predefined, emotionally safe responses.
+This ensures the application remains stable and responsive at all times.

+Memory Design

+The chatbot uses a simple in-memory storage mechanism to store user information.
+Only information explicitly provided by the user is stored.

+Memory is:

+Used carefully and transparently

+Never assumed or fabricated

+Injected into the prompt only when available

+This keeps the system easy to understand and extend.

+Error Handling and Reliability

+All AI calls are wrapped in proper error handling.
+If an error occurs while communicating with the Gemini API, the chatbot still responds politely using fallback logic.

+This design prevents crashes and improves user experience, reflecting real-world backend best practices.

+Project Structure
+stanAI/
+│
+├── main.py        # FastAPI app and chat endpoint
+├── prompts.py     # System prompt defining chatbot behavior
+├── memory.py      # In-memory user memory logic
+├── README.md
+├── .gitignore
+└── __init__.py

+Sensitive files such as .env and the virtual environment are excluded from the repository for security reasons.

+Setup Instructions

+Clone the repository

+Create and activate a Python virtual environment

+Install required dependencies

+Create a .env file and add your Gemini API key

+Run the application using Uvicorn

+Once the server is running, the chatbot can be tested using Postman or similar API testing tools.

+API Usage Example

+Request:

+{
+  "user_id": "u1",
+  "message": "My name is Dinesh"
+}

+Response:

+{
+  "reply": "Hey Dinesh 🙂 How can I help you today?"
+}

+Limitations and Future Improvements

+User memory is stored in-memory and resets when the server restarts

+No frontend interface is included

+The project can be extended with database storage, authentication, or a frontend UI

 Conclusion
-This project demonstrates:
-Backend API development using FastAPI
-Integration of a large language model
-Prompt engineering for controlled behavior

-Basic memory handling

-Emotion-aware interaction

-Robust error handling and fallback logic

-Overall, the project reflects practical system design thinking, suitable for academic evaluation and real-world backend development scenarios.
+This project demonstrates how a conversational AI backend can be implemented with a clean structure, controlled AI behavior, and reliable error handling.
+The emphasis is on clarity, stability, and explainability rather than complexity.